 Finally, this week, the angriness of the Ukrainian cinematographer’s husband and family has been partially relieved by the final decision of Santa Fe's District Attorney Mary Carmack-Altwies.

-Initially, when the investigation started in 2021, film producers were “fined more than $136,000 by the New Mexico Environment Department for failing to enforce safety protocols” because of their negligence.
+As reported on BBC News, when the investigation started in 2021, film producers were “fined more than $136,000 by the New Mexico Environment Department for failing to enforce safety protocols” because of their negligence.
 This clamorous episode shook the entire world, particularly the cinematic industry, which had advocated for more safety regulations on sets for ages.

 Now, after more than one year, attorney Carmack-Altwies finally proclaimed the verdict.
 Arguing that: “On my watch, no one is above the law, and everyone deserves justice,” she sentenced Baldwin to 18 months in jail and a $5,000 fine if convicted.